tkhenghong/mbbpoc-node-express/README.md

-# MaybankHeart POC
+# MBB POC

-A Proof of Concept project for building a platform to provide

-* Language translation (i18n/i10n)
-* Configuration controls (Different backends for different countries/regions, modify redirect URLs & etc.)
+A Proof of Concept project for building a platform to deploy instances with dynamic Environment/Configuration controls (Different backends for different countries/regions, modify redirect URLs & etc.)

 ## References: